pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 ## Where you can contribute

 The TiDB community provides bilingual documentation.
 The English documentation is maintained in the [pingcap/docs](https://github.com/pingcap/docs) repository (docs repo) and the Chinese documentation is maintained in the [pingcap/docs-cn](https://github.com/pingcap/docs-cn) repository (docs-cn repo).
-You are welcome to contribute to either of the two.
+You are welcome to contribute to either of the repositories.

 In a addition, you are also welcome to contribute to the [TiDB Operator documentation](https://github.com/pingcap/docs-tidb-operator) and the [TiDB Data Migration documentation](https://github.com/pingcap/docs-dm).